Posted on Monday 22 June 2020

 If you’re not sure whether you should open up an RESP (or even what an RESP is), keep reading: we’ll show you exactly what makes this savings account unique, and why you should consider opening an RESP today.

 First things first: what is an RESP?
 A Registered Education Savings Plan (RESP) is a savings account that is designed to help parents pay for their child’s future education costs.
+It's not something to help you travel (Unless it's related to education in some way).

 But you don’t even have to be a parent in order to set up an RESP: grandparents, aunts, uncles, or family friends can set up a Registered Education Savings Plan for anyone who may be going to college in the future.
 An RESP can be created any time after a child is born—which is good news for new parents, as higher education costs can easily average between $50,000 to $55,000 CAD.